paradisec-archive/PARADISEC_workflows/09_video_processing_AdobeME.md

   <img width="500" src="images/chroma_depth.png" alt="Chroma depth default options">
 </p>

-You can leave the new default of **RGBA 4:4:4:4 12-bit (BCs@L5)**.
+You can leave the default.
 This value will change once we make further refinements in our settings.

 Leave the remaining settings in this section as their defaults (*Comments* field left blank, *Export Video* and *Export Audio* boxes ticked).